 With Classtime Premium, you can assign different point values to each Question and let Classtime do the scoring for you.
-You will be able to see all results in your Session Dashboard and can also conveniently export all results after in PDF or a spreadsheet.
+You will be able to see all results in your Session Dashboard.
+After, can also conveniently export all results after in a PDF or a spreadsheet.

 Assigning point values to Questions

 To get started, assign a certain point value to each question you create or edit.
 In your Library, open the Question you would like to edit and locate the point value field on the right.

 By default, each question is assigned 1 point.
 You can change the point value as you want.
 You can also define 0 as a value if you do not want the question to influence the overall student score.
-Decimal points, such as 1.5, are currently not supported.
+You can also use points with up to two decimals, e.g. 1.25.

 After saving your question, you can always check the total number of points in your Question Set.
 This might look something like this:

 Conducting a Session with grading

 As soon as student responses come in, Classtime will validate and grade them automatically.
 The only exception is the free text question type, which will require you to mark it as correct or incorrect once.
 After that, the system learns and automatically applies the validation to all future identical answers as well.

 You can always see how many points each student achieved right next to their name (A).
 Optionally, you can switch between a percentage and point view by clicking on the total score (B).
 By hovering over the question number, you can also always check how many points a question is worth (C):